What is the demand for cocoa on the European market?

 Europe is the world's largest chocolate producer

-Europe houses many chocolate manufacturers of all sizes and qualities.
-Six multinational companies, however, represent the bulk of the global chocolate market for final chocolate products: Mondelez, Nestlé, Mars, Hershey, Ferrero and Lindt & Sprüngli.
+Europe houses many chocolate manufacturers of all sizes, which work with different cocoa qualities.
+Globally, seven multinational companies represent the bulk of the market for final chocolate products: Mars, Ferrero, Mondelez, Meiji, Hershey, Nestlé and Lindt & Sprüngli.
 The net sales value of all companies combined reached a staggering US$73 billion in 2019.
 The multinationals used an estimated 1.8 million tonnes of imported cocoa beans in 2017.
 Except for Meiji (Japan) and Hershey (United States), all other multinationals have chocolate confectionery production plants in Europe.

-European industrial demand for cocoa beans is on the rise
+Europe has world’s highest industrial demand for cocoa beans

 Cocoa bean grindings serve as a proxy for market demand.
-Given Europe’s important role in chocolate manufacturing, exports and consumption, demand for cocoa beans is high in Europe.
-Globally, cocoa bean grinding activities increased by 10.7% from 2015-2016 to 2017-2018 globally, reaching a total of 4,570 thousand tonnes in 2017-2018.
+Given Europe’s important role in chocolate manufacturing, exports and consumption, the demand for cocoa beans is high in Europe.
+Globally, cocoa bean grinding activities increased by 8% from the cocoa year 2016/2017 to 2018/2019, reaching a total of 4,750 thousand tonnes.
 This increase is fuelled by a growing demand for chocolates with higher cocoa content by the chocolate and food industry.
 However, the revised forecasts for the cocoa year 2019/2020 show a small decline, possibly due to the effects of the COVID-19 pandemic.

 Europe is the main global destination for cocoa bean exporters